The Bankrate promise

-Buying a house can be an exciting and emotional process.
-Before you start your home search in earnest, though, you’ll want to understand the ins and outs of the homebuying process.
-This will help empower you to make decisions that are the best for your family — and your wallet.
+Whatever the economic state of the real estate market, buying a house can be an exciting and emotional process.
+Before starting your search, be sure you understand the ins and outs of homebuying.
+Doing so will empower you to make the best decisions for your family — and your wallet.

-1. Understand why you want to buy a house
+1. Determine why you want to buy a house

-“Buyers should think about things like when they intend on moving, what they want in a home (such as) amenities, ideal location and how long it could take them to save for a down payment,” says Edwence Gorges, a sales associate with ReMax Select.
+Get started: Define your personal and financial goals.
+“Buyers should think about things like when they intend on moving and what they want in a home — amenities, ideal location and how long it could take them to save for a down payment,” says Edwence Georges, a real estate agent with RE/MAX in Westfield, New Jersey.
 “These are all important to help define the goals they would like to meet.”

 2. Check your credit score

-“Buyers tend to forget to factor in other costs like (homeowners association) fees and setting money aside for maintenance costs,” says Paige Kruger, Realtor and founder of Signal Real Estate in Jacksonville Beach, Florida.
+Get started: Carefully factor in other expenses to determine what you can afford long-term.
+“Buyers tend to forget to factor in other costs, like homeowners association fees and setting money aside for maintenance costs,” says Paige Kruger, Realtor and founder of Signal Real Estate in Jacksonville Beach, Florida.
 “Just because you can afford a mortgage and a down payment doesn’t mean you can afford those long-term costs after you move.”

-Finally, decide how much you can set aside for a down payment, closing costs and ongoing maintenance costs.
+- Figure out how much you can set aside for a down payment, plus a buffer fund for ongoing or unexpected maintenance costs.